CryptoGrampy/monero-dashboard/README.md

 3. who are passionate about performance (this app might run like dogshit for the forseeable future)

 ## TODOs
-- [x] Create Front end rxjs data store
-- [ ] Add UI component library
-- [ ] Simplify status widget
-- [ ] Add on/off/syncing/error tracking for monerod that updates monerod status
 - [ ] Add user config input to monerod w/default 'safe' config (specify file?)
 - [ ] Wrap widgets in 'cards'/Wrapper class providing widget styles/standardized widget function calls
 - [ ] Remove boilerplate cruft
-- [x] Create widget-like example for Monero Node and Timer (for other Monero Bounty)
-- [ ] Create Back end data store for Dashboard state
+- [ ] Refactor/Rebuild Data Store
-- [ ] Get Monerod updater working
+- [ ] Can Monerod Updater work from app using hardcoded paths?
-- [ ] Add Drag and Drop library
-- [ ] Clean up back end code / Electron main.ts
+- [ ] Clean up back end code / Electron main.ts... very messy
-- [ ] Add Typescript/ESlint rules
+- [ ] Add Typescript/ESlint/Prettier rules and clean up disabled rules
 - [ ] Improve back end Monerod state manager

-- [ ] Create Widget template and interface to implement
+## Where to go from here
+- Codebase is extremely messy and needs a lot of refactoring- especially for state-store and electron ipc handlers.
+It's currently cobbled together with duct tape.
+- Replace widget select with a horizontal scrollbar with widget icons/add buttons on each one, or ideally drag and drop onto dashboard
+- Include monerod/xmrig/p2pool binaries?
+- P2Pool mining capability

 ## Widget ideas